bbc/rmp-translate/README.md

 ## License

 This repository is available under the terms of the Apache 2.0 license.
-View the LICENSE file in the for more information.
+View the LICENSE file for more information.

 Copyright (c) 2017 BBC